Neural Structure Fields with Application to Crystal Structure Autoencoders: Results and Discussion

 \subsection{Training of NeSF}

 The training of the NeSF differs from the above estimation algorithm and is much simpler.
-We randomly sample 3D query points $\{\bm{p}_i^s\}$ in the unit cell and compute loss values for the field outputs at these points, thus supervising $\bm{f}_\text{p}(\bm{p}_i^s, \bm{z})$ and $\bm{f}_\text{s}(\bm{p}_i^s, \bm{z})$ to indicate the position and species of the nearest atom, respectively.
+Specifically, we train the NeSF to directly predict the vectors pointing to the nearest atoms and categorical distributions indicating their species, without iterative position update.
+To do so, we randomly sample 3D query points $\{\bm{p}_i^s\}$ in the unit cell and compute loss values for the field outputs at these points, thus supervising $\bm{f}_\text{p}(\bm{p}_i^s, \bm{z})$ and $\bm{f}_\text{s}(\bm{p}_i^s, \bm{z})$ to indicate the position and species of the nearest atom, respectively.
 However, we cannot densely sample the query points because of practical limitations in memory usage.
 Therefore, a sampling strategy for query points is required for training.
 Existing implicit neural representations for 3D shape estimation, such as DeepSDF\cite{park2019deepsdf}, sample the training query points near the surface.
 Curriculum DeepSDF\cite{curriculmdeepsdf} further introduces curriculum learning, in which the sampling density intensifies near the surface as training proceeds.

 To consider a desired sampling strategy for training the position and species fields, we consider their dynamics in the proposed algorithm.
 1) Particles iteratively move in the position field toward their nearest atoms.
 Thus, the position field should be sufficiently accurate everywhere to allow the flow of particles to their destinations and highly accurate in the vicinity of atoms.
 2) The species field is queried only around atoms.
 Thus, it does not need to be accurate everywhere but should be robust to errors in the estimated atomic positions.